 Using the library as a new student

 Welcome as a new student!
-Covid-19 have an effect on the autumn semester 2020, which means that the library's opening hours and services are adjusted.
 Here are some things that are good to know when you start using the University Library's services.

-At the University of Gothenburg there are nine libraries which together constitute the Gothenburg University Library.
+At the University of Gothenburg there are eight libraries which together constitute the Gothenburg University Library.
 You will find information about the libraries' opening hours, addresses and contact information on each library page.

 The GU card is your library card

 As a student at the university, you can use your GU card as a library card to borrow books, journals and other materials.

 The library often has several copies of the textbooks used in courses at the University of Gothenburg.
 You will find the University Library's textbooks and other material in Supersearch.
 Choose the filter Textbooks to limit your search results.